-New Zealand does not have a government-mandated Environmental, Social, and Governance (ESG) sustainability reporting framework or standard.
-In October 2021, the government approved legislation for a mandatory climate disclosure law that will require financial entities with assets greater than NZD 1 billion (USD 700 million) to report the expected impact of climate change on businesses, such as how they will manage climate risks.
+From January 1, 2023, legislation will make climate-related disclosures mandatory for financial institutions with assets greater than NZD 1 billion (USD 650 million) to report the expected impact of climate change on businesses, such as how they will manage climate risks.

 The Regulatory Quality Team within the New Zealand Treasury is responsible for the strategic coordination of the Government’s regulatory management system.
 Treasury exercises stewardship over the regulatory management system to maintain and enhance the quality of government-initiated regulation.
-The Treasury’s responsibilities include the oversight of the performance of the regulatory management system as a whole and making recommendations on changes to government and Parliamentary systems and processes.
-These functions complement the Treasury’s role as the government’s primary economic and fiscal advisor.
 New Zealand’s major regulatory departments are the Department of Internal Affairs, IRD, MBIE, Ministry for the Environment, Ministry of Justice, the Ministry for Primary Industries, the Ministry of Transport, and the Financial Markets Authority.

 The Resource Management Act 1991 (RMA) has drawn criticism from foreign and domestic investors as a barrier to investment in New Zealand.
 The RMA regulates access to natural and physical resources such as land and water.
 Critics contend that the resource management process mandated by the law is unpredictable, protracted, and subject to undue influence from competitors and lobby groups.
-In some cases, companies have been found to exploit the RMA’s objections submission process to stifle competition.
 Investors have raised concerns that the law is unequally applied between jurisdictions because of the lack of implementing guidelines.
-The Resource Management Amendment Act 2013 and the Resource Management (Simplifying and Streamlining) Amendment Act 2009 were passed to help address these concerns.
-In 2020, the Resource Management Act was amended under the RMA Act 2020.
-The objectives of the amendment were to reduce the complexity of the RMA, increase certainty, restore public participation opportunities, and improve RMA processes.
-For more information: https://environment.govt.nz/acts-and-regulations/acts/resource-management-amendment-act-2020/#overview-of-the-changes
+Several amendments have attempted to reform the Act, with the latest round of reforms proposed in 2023.
+While the objectives of the amendments are to reduce complexity and increase productivity, the RMA remains an unpopular and restrictive piece of legislation.
+For more: https://environment.govt.nz/what-government-is-doing/areas-of-work/rma/resource-management-system-reform/

-The Covid pandemic has encouraged New Zealand’s efforts to boost the digitization of government services.
+The Covid pandemic encouraged New Zealand’s efforts to boost the digitization of government services.
 In 2022, the Digital Identity Program was introduced, which aims to incorporate the country’s long-term strategy for a digital public service.
 The Program offers a regulatory framework that sets out rules for the delivery of digital identity services.
-It modernizes the digital identity system by innovating how people access and share their information.
-And under the concept of mutual recognition, it aligns with other likeminded countries such as Australia and Canada in its provision of digital identity services.
-The Program also touches on free trade agreements by considering a digital trust framework that promotes privacy and security, and allows for easier electronic transacting, thereby reducing barriers in digital trade.
 For more information, please visit: https://www.digital.govt.nz/digital-government/programmes-and-projects/digital-identity-programme/about-the-digital-identity-programme/

 International Regulatory Considerations